Eating Bugs in Thailand – What A Scorpion Tastes Like

 Silkworms – © Superbass / CC-BY-SA-4.0 (via Wikimedia Commons)

-Water Beetles – Giant-sized cockroaches that live in water and retain most of their water content even after being fried.
-I’d suggest closing your mouth while you chew.
+Water beetles – Giant-sized aquatic cockroaches that retain most of their water content even after frying.
+I’d suggest keeping your mouth shut while you chew.

 Water beetles - Eating bugs in Thailand | Ummi Goes Where?